- What is a 401(k) plan?

 What does "vested" mean?

 To be "vested" means that one completely and permanently owns the employer's contributions.
 There are many schedules which allow participants partial ownership of employer money, usually based on years of service.
+Please review your Summary Plan Description (SPD) for vesting schedule information.

 What is the difference between investment elections for future contributions and transfers?